strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     ![Advanced Setup](/img/assets/cloud/advanced.png)

     :::strapi Using Environment Variables
-    You can use environment variable to connect your project to an extrnal database rather than the default DB used by Strapi Cloud.
+    You can use environment variable to connect your project to an external database rather than the default DB used by Strapi Cloud.
 See the [Database Configuration documentation](/dev-docs/configurations/database#environment-variables-in-database-configurations) for details.
     :::

 5. Click **Next** to proceed to the **Payment and billing** page.
 Enter the corresponding billing details.